ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-22.md

 	14.4.
 The Broker Architecture
 	14.5.
 The Service-Oriented Architecture (SOA)
 15. ##### Component-Based Architecture
+	15.1.
+Definition, Views and Characteristics of a Component?
+	15.2.
+Principles of Component-Based Design
+	15.3.
+Component-Level Design Guidelines
+	15.4.
+Conducting Component-Level Design
+	15.5.
+Advantages of the Component-Based Architecture
 16. ##### User Interface
 17. ##### Further Reading
 18. ##### References